JohnWhitamore/b2b-saas/docs/AWS.md

 CIDR is Classless Inter-Domain Routing.

 CIDR is a method for allocating IP address ranges and defining subnets.
-Instead of using rigid “classful” blocks (like Class A, B, C), CIDR allows you to specify IP ranges with flexible prefix lengths using notation like `192.168.0.0/24`.
+Instead of using rigid "classful" blocks (like Class A, B, C), CIDR allows you to specify IP ranges with flexible prefix lengths using notation like `192.168.0.0/24`.

 We need a CIDR block for: